-If using a double boiler put the water onto boil.
+If using a double boiler put the water to boil.

 Add the egg yokes to a bowl and beat in the sugar until pale and foamy.
 Add the warm milk and tea mix about a third at a time, mixing well between additions to temper the egg yokes.

-Add cream to top of double boiler on a medium to low heat.
+Add cream to the top of the double boiler on medium to low heat.
 Add egg, milk and sugar mix and stir well to combine.
 Add honey and spices.

-Cook the custard mix, stirring frequently, ensuring to scrape the edges until the mix thickens and coats the back of a spoon or spatular.
-Remove double boiler from heat and allow to stand for a few minutes to cool.
+Cook the custard mix, stirring frequently, ensuring to scrape the edges until the mix thickens and coats the back of a spoon or spatula.
+Remove the double boiler from heat and allow it to stand for a few minutes to cool.

 Hot tip: If using a double boiler put the top into a colander on the stove top to cool to stop it tipping over.

-Carefully transfer to a heat proof container, cover and refrigerate for at least four hours, ideally overnight to infuse all those lovely earthy flavours.
+Carefully transfer to a heat-proof container, cover and refrigerate for at least four hours, ideally overnight to infuse all those lovely earthy flavors.

-Strain spices out of the ice cream mix, then pour mix into ice cream churner and churn.
+Strain spices out of the ice cream mix, then pour the mix into the ice cream churner and churn.
 It will be the consistency of soft serve when done.

-Transfer to chilled container and freeze until firm.
+Transfer to a chilled container and freeze until firm.